by Kat Hendrix

 “Right off the bat, we saw a big improvement, with less pain and patients getting out of the hospital quicker,” says Hollinger.
 “Because they don’t get an epidural or a Foley, they usually don’t have to stay in the ICU.
 And the cost savings are substantial for both the hospital and the patients.
 It’s a win-win scenario.”

-Christian Streck, MD, Division Chief for pediatric surgery at MUSC, was instrumental in acquiring this cutting-edge capability.
-"We participated in a large study that compared how much post-operative pain medication was used and the length of hospital stays among patients receiving standard pain treatments and cryoablation patients.
-It showed that cryo-therapy was far superior to traditional pain control strategies with epidural and narcotic medications."
+Christian Streck, M.D., the division chief for pediatric surgery at MUSC, was instrumental in acquiring this cutting-edge capability.
+“We participated in a large study that compared how much postoperative pain medication was used and the length of hospital stays among patients receiving standard pain treatments and cryoablation patients.
+It showed that cryotherapy was far superior to traditional pain control strategies with epidural and narcotic medications.”

 A cryoprobe inserted into the chest wall is manipulated to freeze specific nerve bundles, numbing the operative region for up to three months.